 Fly to – Malaga Costa del Sol (AGP) is the main airport for the region

-Visa & Health – Visit www.gov.uk/foreign-travel-advice/spain for advice
+Visa & Health – Visit the Gov.uk website for advice

 THE BEACH LIFE

 Picture yourself with sand between your toes and the gentle Mediterranean breeze on your face as you peruse the menu at a chiringuito (beach bar).
 Will it be paella, grilled sardines or gazpacho?
 Its string of sun-drenched beaches is Costa del Sol’s big draw, from family-friendly stretches and vibrant beach-bar-lined sands to tranquil bays with a local vibe.
-The western region comprises towns to the west of capital Málaga; city-beach favourites include Malapesquera in Benalmádena and Los Boliches in Fuengirola.
-While over to the eastern part of Costa del Sol, in the region of Axarquía, the beaches are more dramatic and wilder, many with extraordinary outlooks over mountains, cliffs and craggy coves.
+The western region comprises towns to the west of the capital Málaga; city-beach favourites include Malapesquera in Benalmádena and Los Boliches in Fuengirola.
+While over to the eastern part of Costa del Sol, in the region of Axarquía, the beaches are more dramatic and wilder, many with fantastic views over mountains, cliffs and craggy coves.
 If you are looking for family-friendly beaches or stretches of sand that are close to some lively beach clubs, you will be catered for on the Costa del Sol.

-FOOD & DRINK IN THE COSTA DEL SOL
+FOOD & DRINK ON THE COSTA DEL SOL

 The Costa del Sol is home to some of the freshest and tastiest food in Spain – and that’s saying something.
 Savour the flavours of this bountiful region, renowned for its fruits and seafood, at our Resorts’ welcoming restaurants.
 They celebrate the abundance of local ingredients while offering a varied selection of national and international dishes to please every palate.
 Get into the local spirit and bar hop for tapas, it’s a brilliant way to taste your way around the region’s varied cuisine.
 Or seek out some of the coastline’s celebrated culinary hotspots for a blowout meal.
 Whatever you opt for, be sure to pair it with a bottle of the wonderful local wine.